Causal Theories of Mental Content

 Fodor (1990a) discusses challenges that arise with the fact that the perception of objects involves causal intermediaries.
 Suppose that there is a dog-“X” law that is mediated entirely by sensory mechanisms.
 In fact, suppose unrealistically that the dog-“X” law is mediated by a single visual sensory projection.
 In other words let the dog-“X” law be mediated by the combination of a dog-dogsp law and a dogsp-“X” law.
 Under these conditions, it appears that “X” means dogsp, rather than dog.
 Condition (1) is satisfied, since there is a dogsp-“X” law.
 Condition (2) is satisfied, since if one were to break the dogsp-“X” law one would thereby break the dog-“X” law (i.e., there is a dependence of one law one the other) and breaking the dog-“X” law would not necessarily break the dogsp-“X” law (i.e., the dependence is not symmetric).
 The dependence is asymmetric, because one can break the dog-“X” law by breaking the dog-dogsp law (by changing the way dogs look) without thereby breaking the dogsp-“X” law.
 Finally, condition (3) is satisfied, since the dependence of the dog-“X” law on the dogsp-“X” law is synchronic.

 The foregoing version of the sensory projections problem relies on what was noted to be the unrealistic assumption that the dog-“X” law is mediated by a single visual sensory projection.
 Relaxing the assumption does not so much solve the problem as transform it.
 So, adopt the more realistic assumption that the dog-“X” law is sustained by a combination of a large set of dog-sensory projection laws and a large set of dogsp-“X” laws.
 In the first set, we have laws connecting dogs to particular patterns of retinal stimulation, laws connecting dogs to particular patterns of acoustic stimulation, etc. In the second set, we have certain psychological laws connecting particular patterns of retinal stimulation to “X”, certain psychological laws connecting particular patterns of acoustic stimulation to “X”, etc. In this sort of situation, there threatens to be no “fundamental” law, no law on which all other laws asymmetrically depend.
 If one breaks the dog-“X” law one does not thereby break any of the sensory projection-“X” laws, since the former can be broken by dissolving all of the dog-sensory projection laws.
 If, however, one breaks any one of the particular dogsp-“X” laws, e.g. one connecting a particular doggish visual appearance to “X”, one does not thereby break the dog-“X” law.
 The other sensory projections might sustain the dog-“X” law.
 Moreover, breaking the law connecting a particular doggish look to “X” will not thereby break a law connecting a particular doggish sound to “X”.
 Without a “fundamental” law, there is no meaning in virtue of the conditions of the ADT.
 Further, the applicability of the ADT appears to be dramatically reduced insofar as connections between mental representations and properties in the world are mediated by sensory projections.
+(See Neander, 2013, Schulte, 2018, Artiga & Sebastián, 2020, for discussion of the distality problem for other causal theories.)

 Another problem arises with items or kinds that are indistinguishable.
-Adams and Aizawa (1994), among others, have discussed this problem.
+Adams and Aizawa (1994), and, implicitly, McLaughlin, (1991), among others, have discussed this problem.
 As one example, consider the time at which the two minerals, jadeite and nephrite, were chemically indistinguishable and were both thought to be jade.
 As another, one might appeal to H2O and XYZ (the stuff of philosophical thought experiments, the water look-alike substance found on twin-earth).
 Let X = jadeite and Y = nephrite and let there be laws ‘jadeite causes “X”’ and ‘nephrite causes “X”’.
 Can “X” mean jadeite?
 No. Condition (1) is satisfied, since it is a law that ‘jadeite causes “X”’.
 Condition (3) is satisfied, since breaking the jadeite-“X” law will immediately break the nephrite-“X” law.
 If jadeite cannot trigger an “X”, then neither can nephrite, since the two are indistinguishable.
 That is, there is a synchronic dependence of the ‘nephrite causes “X”’ law on the ‘jadeite causes “X” law.
 The problem arises with condition (2).
 Breaking the jadeite-“X” law will thereby break the nephrite-“X” law, but breaking the nephrite-“X” law will also thereby break the jadeite-“X” law.
 Condition (2) cannot be satisfied, since there is a symmetric dependence between the jadeite-“X” law and the nephrite-“X” law.
 By parity of reasoning, “X” cannot mean nephrite.
 So, can “X” mean jade?
 No. As before, conditions (1) and (3) could be satisfied, since there could be a jade-“X” law and the jadeite-“X” law and the nephrite-“X” law could synchronically depend on it.
 The problem is, again, with condition (2).
 Presumably breaking the jade-“X” law would break the jadeite-“X” and nephrite-“X” law, but breaking either of them would break the jade-“X” law.
 The problem is, again, with symmetric dependencies.

 Here is a problem that we earlier found in conjunction with other causal theories.
 Despite the bold new idea underlying the ADT method of partitioning off non-content-determining causes, it too appears to sneak in naturalistically unacceptable assumptions.
 Like all causal theories of mental content, the asymmetric causal dependencies are supposed to be the basis upon which meaning is created; the dependencies are not themselves supposed to be a product, or byproduct, of meaning.
 Yet, ADT appears to violate this naturalistic pre-condition for causal theories.
 (This kind of objection may be found in Seager (1993), Adams & Aizawa (1994), (1994b), Wallis (1995), and Gibson (1996)).
 Ys are supposed to cause “X”s only because Xs do and this must not be because of any semantic facts about “X”s.
 So, what sort of mechanism would bring about such asymmetric dependencies among things connected to the syntactic item “X”?
 In fact, why wouldn’t lots of things be able to cause “X”s besides Xs, quite independently of the fact that Xs do?
 The instantiation of “X”s in the brain is, say, some set of neurochemical events.
 There should be natural causes capable of producing such events in one’s brain under a variety of circumstances.
 Why on earth would foxes be able to cause the neurochemical “X” events in us only because dogs can?
 One might be tempted to observe that “X” means dog, “Y” means fox, we associate foxes with dogs and that is why foxes cause “X”s only because dogs cause “X”s.
 We would not associate foxes with “X”s unless we associated “X”s with dogs and foxes with dogs.
 This answer, however, involves deriving the asymmetric causal dependencies from meanings, which violates the background assumption of the naturalization project.
 Unless there is a better explanation of such asymmetrical dependencies, it may well be that the theory is misguided in attempting to rest meaning upon them.